 Understanding What Amount of Drugs is Considered Trafficking in Oklahoma

 For personalized legal guidance and representation regarding drug trafficking charges in Oklahoma, rely on the seasoned experience of Cannon & Associates.
-Our dedicated team understands the intricacies of Oklahoma’s drug trafficking laws and seek to obtain dismissal or reduction of charges in every Oklahoma drug trafficking case.
+Our dedicated team understands the intricacies of Oklahoma’s drug trafficking laws and seeks to obtain dismissal or reduction of charges in every Oklahoma drug trafficking case.

 In addition to fighting for dismissal of drug trafficking charges, we are committed to providing tailored solutions to your legal needs.
 Whether you’re facing allegations of trafficking in cocaine, marijuana, or other controlled substances, we will diligently work to protect your rights and achieve the best possible outcome for your case.
-Don’t face these serious charges alone—call Cannon & Associates today at 405-657-2323 to schedule a free consultation and take proactive steps to defend your future.
+Don’t face these serious charges alone—call Cannon & Associates today at (405) 657-2323 to schedule a free consultation and take proactive steps to defend your future.

 Aggravated trafficking is a term you might come across when dealing with drug trafficking charges in Oklahoma.
 This charge is triggered when the quantity of drugs involved surpasses specific thresholds.
 This charge falls under the ‘85 Percent Crime’ statute, implying that a convicted person has to serve at least 85% of their sentence before parole consideration.